Paste this tag into the section of your website.

 The Hidden Dangers of Hiring Uninsured Tree Cutters in Louisville

-When it comes to tree removal or trimming, a lot of homeowners want the cheapest deal.
-That’s understandable—but it can also be dangerous.
-In Louisville, there are dozens of so-called “tree guys” offering fast and cheap services.
-Problem is, most of them aren’t insured, aren’t trained, and aren’t qualified to be anywhere near your property with a chainsaw.
+When it comes to tree removal or trimming, many homeowners seek the cheapest deal.
+This is understandable, but it can also be dangerous.
+In Louisville, numerous so-called “tree guys” offer fast and cheap services.
+The problem is that most of them aren’t insured, trained, or qualified to be near your property with a chainsaw.

 At Shults Tree Service, we’ve seen the aftermath firsthand—broken fences, smashed roofs, injured workers, and homeowners left holding the bill.
-So before you let someone start cutting in your yard, here’s what you need to know.
+Before you let someone start cutting in your yard, here’s what you need to know.

 1. If They Get Hurt, You Could Get Sued

 Tree work is one of the most dangerous jobs in the country.
-If an uninsured climber falls out of your tree, your homeowners insurance could be on the hook.
-You could get sued for medical bills, lost wages, or permanent disability.
+If an uninsured climber falls from your tree, your homeowners insurance could be on the hook.
+You might face lawsuits for medical bills, lost wages, or permanent disability.

 Ask yourself: do you want your house, your car, or your savings on the line because you hired a guy with a Craigslist ad and a rusty chainsaw?